roboquant avatar

 level: beginner

-A good book for a beginner that has plenty of pragmatic tips how to build, test, optimise and implement robustness trading systems.
+A good book for a beginner that has plenty of pragmatic tips on how to build, test, optimize and implement robustness trading systems.
 There is some AmiBroker code included, but even without understanding this, you can still follow along.

 After explaining the basic theory behind developing algo-trading strategies, the book includes a step-by-step example.
 There are also many colorful charts included, so be aware if you order the e-book version and want to view it on a gray-scale e-reader.